mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 ### DNS

-There is no specific configuration for DNS when using platform external, the setup must follow the same as agnostic installation and the provider configuration.
+There is no specific configuration for DNS when using the platform external, the setup must follow the same as agnostic installation and the provider configuration.

-Please take a look at the following guides to the DNS setup:
+Please take a look at the following guides for the DNS setup:

 - [User-provisioned DNS requirements](https://docs.openshift.com/container-platform/4.13/installing/installing_platform_agnostic/installing-platform-agnostic.html#installation-dns-user-infra_installing-platform-agnostic)
 - [Validating DNS resolution for user-provisioned infrastructure](https://docs.openshift.com/container-platform/4.13/installing/installing_platform_agnostic/installing-platform-agnostic.html#installation-user-provisioned-validating-dns_installing-platform-agnostic)